Pagani Utopia: Specifications

 The Utopia's forged aluminium double wishbone suspension was based on experience gathered throughout the track-only Huayra R's development.
-The M158 twin-turbocharged V12 engine, designed and built by Mercedes-AMG, will now develop 864 PS at 6000 rpm and 1100 Nm of torque available between 2800 and 5900 rpm.
+The M158 twin-turbocharged V12 engine, designed and built by Mercedes-AMG, now develops 864 PS at 6000 rpm and 1100 Nm of torque available between 2800 and 5900 rpm.
 The engine weighs 262 kg dry.
-Pagani partnered with Xtrac to develop a 7-speed gearbox that will be mounted transversally and is available as pure manual or an automated manual and coupled with an electro-mechanical differential by a triple plate clutch.
+Pagani partnered with Xtrac to develop a 7-speed gearbox that is mounted transversally and is available as pure manual or an automated manual, and coupled with an electro-mechanical differential by a triple plate clutch.

 Production

-A total of 100 including the R&D spec (a spec based on chassis 19 of Pagani Huayra BC) examples of the closed coupé model are planned with possible open and track variants.
+Excluding the 8 coupé prototypes, a total of 99 examples of the closed coupé model are planned, with possible future track variants.
 All 99 coupés are already assigned to the customers.
 The first car was delivered in October 2023.
-Pagani Utopia starts at 2.19 million USD.
+The Utopia starts at 2.19 million USD.

 On July 30, 2024, Pagani introduced the Utopia Roadster.
 The Utopia Roadster has a removable carbon-fibre hard-top cover and a removable soft-top.
 The car retained the coupé powertrain with the same technical specifications.
-Base price of Utopia Roadster starts at 3.4 million USD.
+The base price of the Utopia Roadster starts at 3.4 million USD.